Parylene Conformal Coatings - Parylene Conformality Explained

 Truly conformal coverage occurs when a film precisely follows the coated component’s geometry.
 Conformality allows for the optimization of surface properties regardless of the shape of the part and ensures that microdevice properties such as conductance do not vary due to significant variations in thickness.
 Uniform thickness is critical to prevent proper reinforcement against degradation and wear.

 Along with performance concerns, achieving uniformity improves production factors such as yield rates and repeatability.
-With a process such as CVD, engineers have confidence that there will not be thickness fluctuations from product to product and that specs are being met.
+With the chemical vapor deposition process, engineers have confidence that there will not be thickness fluctuations from product to product and that specs are being met.
 By ensuring optimum coating deposition performance is met, you can lower your total cost of ownership by keeping your repeatability and yield on target.

 Parylene Conformal Coating Service with HZO

-However, although a process may achieve repeatable, uniform thickness distributions, this does not mean that it is viable for your company – uptime and upfront cost must also be considered.
+However, although a process may achieve repeatable, uniform thickness distributions, this does not mean it is viable for your company – uptime and upfront costs must also be considered.
 Parylene has traditionally only been used for mission-critical applications such as medical products.
-HZO, a turnkey CVD process provider, has been making Parylene and its application feasible for most industries for years.
-Our engineers have crafted capital coating equipment that addresses upfront cost concerns and allows Parylene to be scalable.
+HZO, a turnkey CVD process provider, has made Parylene and its application feasible for most industries for years.
+Our engineers have crafted capital coating equipment that addresses upfront cost concerns and makes Parylene scalable.
 If you are interested in the powerful barrier properties of Parylene films and the benefits of its vacuum deposition process, reach out today to speak to one of our engineers.